Skip to content

 Surreal?

-The thing is, a club in the city of Verona called Juliet Club was established to receive these ‘letters to Juliet’ and reply to them with the most proper advice!
+A club in the city of Verona called Juliet Club was established to receive these ‘letters to Juliet’ and reply to them with the most proper advice!

 OK.
-Now back to Sherlock.
+Now, back to Sherlock.

 Well, no one knows, and this is precisely what defines surrealism!

-Not surreal enough?
+Is that not surreal enough?

 It was only when the Abbey Society had to relocate that this problem was solved.
-As they moved to another venue, they stopped receiving and therefore replying to Sherlock’s incoming mail.
+As they moved to another venue, they stopped receiving and replying to Sherlock’s incoming mail.
 Soon after, the museum took charge of this duty.

 The Sherlock Holmes Museum

-So what does this museum look like?
+So, what does this museum look like?

 Sherlock Holmes Museum

 According to the stories, Sherlock and Dr Watson stayed in a small flat on the second floor that was reachable precisely after 17 steps.
-Although the building might not have the number of steps to the second floor, the museum was well-furnitured to match the description in the stories.
+Although the building might not have the number of steps to the second floor, the museum was well-furnished to match the description in the stories.

 Interestingly, this building is listed as Grade 2 in England.
 Buildings listed as so typically have some architectural or historical significance and are preserved for their tremendous value.